TELEPHONE No. 156

-Steel stemmed Candlestick table telephone used in CBS No's 1, 2, 3 & Magneto areas.
+Steel stemmed Candlestick table telephone used in CBS No's 1, 2, 3 & Magneto exchange areas.
+Introduced circa 1932.

 Used on the following circuits:-

 Early table telephones were connected to the internal wiring with a Strip, Flexible Cord Connection.
 Click here for more information.